lab1092/blender-manual_ja/manual/materials/nodes/types/vector.rst

 The (face) normal is the direction of the face in relation to the camera.
 You can use it to do the following:

-- Use this node to create a fixed direction → output :guilabel:`Normal`.
+- Use this node to create a fixed direction → output *Normal*.
-- Calcuate the :guilabel:`Dot` -Product with the :guilabel:`Normal` -Input.
-The :guilabel:`Dot` -Product is a scalar value (a number).
+- Calcuate the *Dot* -Product with the *Normal* -Input.
+The *Dot* -Product is a scalar value (a number).
-  - If two normals are pointing in the same direction the :guilabel:`Dot` -Product is 1.
+  - If two normals are pointing in the same direction the *Dot* -Product is 1.
-  - If they are perpendicular the :guilabel:`Dot` -Product is zero (0).
+  - If they are perpendicular the *Dot* -Product is zero (0).
-  - If they are antiparallel (facing directly away from each other) the :guilabel:`Dot` -Product is -1. *And you never thought you would use the Vector Calculus class you took in college - shame on you!*
+  - If they are antiparallel (facing directly away from each other) the *Dot* -Product is -1. *And you never thought you would use the Vector Calculus class you took in college - shame on you!*

 So now we can do all sorts of things that depends on the viewing angle (like electron scanning microscope effect).